 11. Las Glosas Emilianenses (Glosses of Saint Emilianus) was the first written Spanish record dating back to 964.
 It is the first known document, consisting of notes in both Spanish and Basque in the margins of a religious manuscript in Latin.
 The first literary work fully written in Spanish was El Cantar del Mio Cid, an anonymous poem from the 12th century. –Source: BBC

-12. Spanish is the official language of 22 countries and the second largest native language in the world, the second language used for international communication and the third most used language on the Internet. –Source: Wikipedia and Instituto Cervantes
+12. Spanish is the spoken language of 22 countries and the second largest native language in the world, the second language used for international communication and the third most used language on the Internet. –Source: Wikipedia, Instituto Cervantes, and Spanish 411.

 13. The first Spanish grammar was created by Elio Antonio de Nebrija and published in 1492, the same year Columbus discovered America. –Source: BBC